yuwei-3206/Audio-Player/README.md

 # Audio Player
 This project is an audio player built with React.
 It allows users to play songs and podcasts from a playlist.
 The application includes features like play/pause, previous track, next track, shuffle, and track length functionalities.
-It's designed for larger screens and may not be optimized for mobile devices.
+It's designed for larger screens only.
 [Click this link to see](https://yuwei-3206.github.io/Audio-Player/)

 Author: Yu-Wei Wu